Kids will love this sensory art activity. All you need is shaving cream, food colouring and popsicle sticks.

 Sensory Art: exploring shaving cream and food colouring with our hands.

-We had another wonderfully messy experience the other day, creating sensory art with shaving cream and food colouring.
+We enjoyed another wonderful art technique the other day, creating sensory art with shaving cream and food colouring.
 You may have seen our Giant Shaving Cream Magna-Doodle a couple of weeks ago when we covered our 6 dollar, thrift-shop table in shaving cream and doodled the morning away.

 This time, at the suggestion of two of my lovely facebook followers, we added a couple of things that took the activity to a whole new level: food colouring and craft sticks.

 for your convenience, affiliate links have been added to this post

 Added suggestion: bucket of water and a towel

 I started by covering our table-top with shaving cream.
 Don’t worry about buying expensive shaving cream.
 This stuff was not.
 It dribbled and dripped out of the container, but hey, we weren’t looking for a close shave here, we were just looking to get messy.

 I sprinkled a few drops of food colouring on top of the shaving cream and we were good to go!